-While the prospect of working with a nationally branded firm may be comforting, many national firms employ a large number of individuals who have recently graduated from college and don’t yet have a lot of experience.
-More experienced advisors are frequently to be found at smaller, boutique firms.
-Keep in mind that you’ll be working with an individual and not just a company.
-It therefore pays to ask about the background, experience, and training of the advisor that you’ll actually be working with.
+While working with a nationally branded firm might sound comforting, many national firms employ a large number of recent graduates who don’t have a lot of experience.
+It’s in smaller, boutique firms that advisors with more experience are frequently found.
+Keep in mind that you’ll be working with an individual and not just a company, so it makes sense to ask about the background, experience, and training of the advisor that you’d actually be working with.

-Here are several questions you can ask of the advisor you may be working with:
+Here are several questions you can ask of the advisor:

 - Do you have a college degree?
 What did you study?

 - Do you have a graduate degree in economics, business or finance?

 - What kind of professional credentials do you have?
 Are you a Certified Financial Planner® (CFP®) professional?